geckooooo/absclock/README.md

 #### Dot Notation

-If you want to indicate units to leave unspecified or that can be ignored, you can use the dot notation:
+If you want to indicate units to leave explicitly unspecified or that can be ignored, you can use the dot notation:

 `E:O:R:P:C:A:YYYY:.:DD:HH:.:.:.:.`

 Setting a field to `.` (as above) explicitly states "don't worry about this value."
 In this example, this use of dot notation could express an absolute time for an event that occurs at a specific hour every day.

 ### More Absolute Time Examples